 For minor workstation adjustments (such as desk height modifications or ergonomic enhancements), your supervisor may be able to implement requests without additional assistance beyond the department.

-Requests requiring job duty modifications, environmental changes, equipment purchases, or other significant actions may necessitate the help of the Office of Equal Opportunity and Compliance, Facilities Management (for construction or physical changes to the building or location), or other appropriate offices.
+Requests requiring job duty modifications, environmental changes, equipment purchases, or other significant actions may necessitate the help of Equal Opportunity, Compliance & Title IX, Facilities Management (for construction or physical changes to the building or location), or other appropriate offices.
 The Director of Accommodation and Accessibility Services will be the first point of contact for accommodation assessments and will involve the appropriate offices.

 The Director of Accommodation and Accessibility Services or the Accommodation Specialist may conduct a job analysis of a position by reviewing the position restrictions.